dailyherold/dotfiles/README.md

 ## Overview

 This repo is my attempt at backing up my terminal life.
 It contains a utility ([dfm](https://github.com/justone/dfm)) to help with managing and updating my dotfiles.

-It also contains a massive Ansible bootstrap playbook (pending further role organization and flavor-agnostic optimization) for getting a fresh install of a 14.04 based distro setup just how I like it.
+It also an Ansible bootstrap playbook for getting a fresh install of a 18.04+ based distro setup just how I like it.
+I used to run Fedora, so there are remmnants of Fedora logic (e.g. yum vs apt module) in the roles, but it is illadvised to run this against a Fedora machine and expect everything to work.

 You'll also find some scattered scripts and nuggets here and there that might not make much sense.

 ## Using this repo

 First, read all the codes.
-Hopefully I'll inspire you with things here and there.
-In my opinion the repo is too opinionated to be forked, or expected to work upon clone. ha.
+In my opinion the repo is too opinionated to be forked, but take from it what you what.

-Check out `dfm` though if you are curious about it's role, as I think it is a sweet little utility.
+Check out `dfm` if you are curious about it's role.
 The repo itself was also built from justone's dotfiles skeleton.
 For more information, check out his [wiki](http://github.com/justone/dotfiles/wiki).

-- Clone repo: `cd $HOME && git clone https://github.com/dailyherold/dotfiles.git .dotfiles`.
+- Clone repo: `cd $HOME && git clone https://github.com/dailyherold/dotfiles.git .dotfiles`
-- Pull submodules: `cd .dotfiles && git submodule update --init --recursive`.
+- Pull submodules: `cd .dotfiles && git submodule update --init --recursive`
-- Bootstrap: `./bootstrap`.
+- Bootstrap: `./bootstrap`
-- If you want to override any default vars, create vars file named after your $USER in `ansible/vars/`.
+- If you want to override any default vars, create vars file named after your $USER in `ansible/vars/`
-- Run ansible playbook: `cd ansible && ansible-playbook bootstrap.yml -i inventory --ask-become-pass`.
+- Run ansible playbook: `cd ansible && ansible-playbook bootstrap.yml -i inventory --ask-become-pass`
-- Open up vim and run `:PluginInstall`.
+- Open up vim and run `:PluginInstall`
 - Pull submodules for YouCompleteMe vim plugin: `cd ~/.vim/bundle/YouCompleteMe && git submodule update --init --recursive`
-- Compile YouCompleteMe's component: `cd ~/.vim/bundle/YouCompleteMe && ./install.py`.
+- Compile YouCompleteMe's component: `cd ~/.vim/bundle/YouCompleteMe && ./install.py` .
 See README.md in YCM directory for mroe info.
-- Start tmux: `tmux`.
+- Start tmux: `tmux`
-- Install tmux plugins: tmux `prefix` + `I`.
+- Install tmux plugins: tmux `prefix` + `I`
+- Logout and back in.

 ## Common commands